Unrailed!

 Developer: Indoor Astronaut | Publisher: Daedalic Entertainment | Release Date: 2020 | Genre: Action / Casual / Indie | Website: Official Website | Purchase: Steam

 The popularity of survival games, especially the co-op variety, has seen players brave everything from hellish jungles to frozen landscapes and perilous deserts.
-Unrailed, by Indoor Astronaut, doesn’t just restrict itself to one of these locations but uses all of them along with more exotic fare such as hell, space, Mars, and beyond.
+Unrailed by Indoor Astronaut doesn’t just restrict itself to one of these locations but uses all of them along with more exotic fare such as hell, space, Mars, and beyond.
 However, instead of fighting for their own survival, players in Unrailed are tasked with preserving a train.

-The goal in Unrailed is to guide a train from station to station without crashing, a relatively simple task that is unfortunately complicated by a couple of factors.
+The goal of Unrailed is to guide a train from station to station without crashing, a relatively simple task that is unfortunately complicated by a couple of factors.
 First up is the rather inhospitable terrain mentioned earlier, but even more pressing is the fact that the train never stops moving.
 This wouldn’t have been so bad if it wasn’t up to players to manufacture new tracks and place them in front of the moving train before it derails.
 Throw in some unique obstacles and challenges on each of the game’s biomes, and the result is a game that is as addictive as it is infuriating at times.

 While it isn’t quite as action-packed, it’s hard not to compare the premise of Unrailed to the train chase sequence in the Wallace and Grommit short, The Wrong Trousers.
 Just as Grommit was left frantically placing train tracks in front of a speeding train carriage to avoid disaster, players must do the same, albeit without the luxury of being on the train or having an unlimited supply of tracks.
 Instead, players have to chop down trees and mine ore, which is then placed on a special wagon that produces the needed tracks.
 The game takes pity on players attempting to do all of this alone by providing them with a bot companion, but it was clearly designed for 2 to 4 players either locally or in online co-op.